Galaxy Airlines Flight 203: Pilot error

 An interview conducted on fellow Electra pilots revealed that they had experienced similar problems while flying with the Electra.
 During takeoff, several pilots reported significant shakings that felt similar to an impending stall.
 Some pilots decided to initiate the stall recovery procedure, which successfully ceased the vibrations.
 These incidents were actually caused by the same single-point source: an accidentally opened air-start access door on the wings.

 The investigation concluded that the issues would have been resolved had the crew added more thrusts to the engines.
 However, on that day the crew did the opposite by reducing power to the engines, causing the aircraft to rapidly lose its lift and stall.
 The crew was unable to identify the cause of the vibrations.
 As the aircraft was not equipped with a stall alarm, the crew initially didn't realize that the aircraft was about to enter a stall, opting to lower the thrust to investigate the source of the vibrations instead.
-Unfortunately, this decision ultimately led to the aircraft entering a dangerous stall condition.
+This decision led to the aircraft entering a dangerous stall condition.

-With the Electra, when the airspeed began reaching the stall speed, the aircraft would've vibrated violently enough that the pilots wouldn't be able to miss it.
+With the Electra, when the airspeed began reaching the stall speed, the aircraft would have vibrated violently.
 In Flight 203, the flight crews' decision to lower the airspeed indicated that they had not realized that the aircraft was flying at low airspeed and instead thought that the vibrations were caused by structural or technical issues, probably basing their thoughts on the continuous thumps that had been heard during the take-off roll.

-The condition should've been noticed by the three flight crews, but the flight recorders indicated that none were aware of the situation until they had entered a stall.
-During the flight, Captain Heasley was the one who was actively taking charge, while both First Officer Fieldsa and Flight Engineer Freels were noted to be passive and didn't take initiatives.
+The condition should have been noticed by the flight crew, but the flight recorders indicated that none were aware of the situation until they had entered a stall.
+During the flight, Captain Heasley was the one who was actively taking charge, while both First Officer Fieldsa and Flight Engineer Freels were noted to be passive and took no initiative.
 When the aircraft entered a stall, First Officer Fieldsa was busy with radio communications, leaving Captain Heasley overwhelmed with the emergency at hand.
 Heasley was already under stress due to the late arrival of the flight, and the occurrence of an emergency right after take-off greatly affected his performance.